 Before we discuss all the ways for you to preserve your own health and quality of life, don’t forget about the people around you.
 Remember, while you may have been diagnosed with hepatitis B, they have not been.
 Encourage your friends and family to make sure they are vaccinated against hepatitis B. At some point during every person’s life, they may be at risk for a hepatitis B infection.
 That’s why the World Health Organization (WHO) recommends that all infants and children up to age 18 years old receive the vaccination.

-Everything you put into your body – whether you eat, drink, smoke, inject, apply, or breath it – passes through your liver.
+Everything you put into your body – whether you eat, drink, smoke, inject, apply, or breathe it – passes through your liver.
 The liver processes all substances and tries to metabolize or eliminate everything that is potentially harmful to your health, such as alcohol or drugs.
 If there are too many of these toxic substances, your liver becomes overworked.

 So if you have hepatitis B, it’s crucial that you avoid any and all actions that are toxic to your liver.